KaiAragaki/thermos/README.md

 options (mainly ‘format’, which only has the ‘json’ option).
 I won’t expose these arguments.

+This package will attempt coerce responses into sensible types, such as converting the response string `"true"` into the boolean `TRUE`

 1. [The
     documentation](https://ionreporter.thermofisher.com/ionreporter/help/GUID-DF029997-3B2F-44FB-8116-192689AE492D.html)
     is conflicted about the naming of this function, with the title